soycarlo99/manDoc/README.md

 ## Core Maintainers

-We are passionate about building and improving **manDoc**!
+**manDoc**!
 If you have any questions or suggestions, feel free to reach out to us directly:

 - [Carlo](https://github.com/soycarlo99)
 - [Damien](https://github.com/Damienbruh)